Images

 1. create a new Image object

 3. use .set_pixel(...) method to fill the image.
-At this point aditional crates that can load an image from a file can be used to transfer the content of that image into this object.
+At this point additional crates that can load an image from a file can be used to transfer the content of that image into this object.

 The following example draws a horizontal Red line on a Blue background image of size 32x32: